amahfouz/coach/README.md

 npm install
 ```

+This will run bower to install dependencies, and also run gulp to copy files from bower_components to their right place under the 'app' folder.

 ## Running

-and to start the web server
+To start the web server

 ```
 npm start
 ```